One of the secrets to getting through perimenopause, menopause and post-menopause is making some lifestyle changes.

 Whichever tale is accurate they’re a much-loved treat for Kiwis and Australians.
 They’re also a great fundraiser for the Returned and Services League of Australia (RSL) and the Royal New Zealand Returned Services Association (RSA).

-We created an ANZAC biscuit recipe with a difference.
+So, we created an ANZAC biscuit recipe with a difference.
 It uses rice malt syrup, extra virgin olive oil, whole grain rolled oats, pumpkin seeds and almonds.
 As a result, they’re more hormone friendly.
 Here’s why:

 - Rice malt syrup is made from fermented rice.
 It’s still a form of sugar but it is causes less insulin disturbance than refined sugar.